-I started out in 2014 as a guerrilla planter, stealing out with my neighbour on bleak afternoons to plant oak and field maple whips on spare, unproductive ground around our windswept village in Wiltshire’s Vale of Pewsey.
-Next, we eyed up two approach roads into the village; these ran in parallel, about half a mile apart and lamentably bare, between open fields.
+I started out in 2014 as a guerrilla planter, stealing out with my neighbour on bleak afternoons to plant oak and field maple whips in spare, unproductive ground around our windswept village in Wiltshire’s Vale of Pewsey.
+Next, we eyed up two approach roads into the village; these ran in parallel between open fields, about half a mile apart and lamentably bare.
 Scraps of hawthorn showed where hedges had once run either side of both roads, but these had been grubbed up when the elms died in the 1970s and 80s.
 This emptied landscape will be familiar to millions living across the British countryside.
 My neighbour and I gazed out at these two roads and we imagined restoring the hedges and planting some trees, and thus in a few years bringing colour, depth and new obstruction to our view, laying-down a wildlife corridor and over the years sequestering hundreds, maybe thousands of tonnes of carbon.

 So, in the summer of 2015 we contacted the Woodland Trust, and asked for help.
 The Trust agreed to supply us with trees and hedging plants at cost price if we could get the landowner’s approval.
-The landowner agreed to buy them if we could find volunteers willing to plant them to a good standard.
-We recruited over 25 villagers and between December 2015 and March 2016 together planted over 2km (1.2 miles) of hedging.
+This we achieved, on the condition that we found volunteers willing to plant to a good standard.
+So we recruited over 25 of our neighbours and between December 2015 and March 2016 together planted over 2km (1.2 miles) of hedging.

 We had stumbled upon the magic formula for community planting: a willing landowner (free land) plus willing planters (free labour) plus a sponsor (free trees, guards and stakes) creates a win-win situation and enables a community to get large numbers of trees and hedges into the ground quickly, and have a lot of fun together in the process.
 Those who planted in 2015/16 still smile at the memory of working together through the wind, rain, snow and sunshine.
 They remember the gossip and banter, and the gratitude they felt to others who turned up with hot sausages and flasks of coffee and tea.
 At the end of our first day’s planting the community gathered in our village hall for a party.
 Feasting, toasts and old stories followed.
 And the next morning we brought our hangovers to the roadside, picked up our spades and resumed planting.
 Four years later our community takes daily pleasure from seeing these hedges and trees thrive, as do those who drive, ride or cycle past them.
 The same men and women who planted them now help maintain them.
 And where there was once only wind-blown ditches and grass verge, the landowner now has five-foot-tall hedges.